cajacko/writing/writing/under-the-bridge.md

 Imagine a person who has been told they need to be very sneaky to approach a secret meeting, but never realised that doing so would look incredibly suspicious, that is our Clive.

-Underneath the bridge, there is a small walkway that widens out into a concrete platform raised just above the water line.
+Underneath the bridge there is a small walkway that widens out into a concrete platform, raised just above the water line.
 The water frantically grabs at the platform, the small waves like hands grasping out trying to pull you in.
 If there was a demon controlling the waters of hell, he would have been proud at the way this river was acting.

 Clive shuffles his feet along the platform, knocking empty beer cans, cigarette butts and needles into the river as he goes.
 The graffiti on the underside wall of the bridge mocks him as he passes.
 A neon steam punk goblin with the speech bubble "Life is ~~shit~~ ~~sex~~ ~~drugs~~ big floppy dildos".
 A hastily sprayed purple cloud raining large golden coins onto the peasants below, killing them as it lands.
 A giant baby in a dirty nappy with a head made of hundreds of politicians.
 Isn't street art wonderful.